 The long hood is typical of a front-engined, rear-wheel-drive GT, but the 812 Superfast is still instantly recognizable as a Ferrari.
 The tall tail is a throwback to the 365 GTB4 (Daytona) of 1969, and while the sleek front-end isn't massively different from the F12berlinetta, it's still striking with stretched LED headlights and gorgeously sculpted air intakes on the hood.
 At the back, large quad tailpipes are the real deal, and they're mirrored higher up by quad, rounded taillight clusters, a familiar Ferrari styling feature.
 20-inch alloy wheels are standard.

 The 812 Superfast is about two inches shorter than the Aston Martin DBS Superleggera, but is otherwise similar in size to its British rival.
-The Ferrari is 183.3 inches long, 77.6 inches wide, 50.2 inches in height, and the wheelbase length works out to 107.1 inches.
+The Ferrari is 183.3 inches long, with a width of 77.6 inches, and a height of 50.2 inches.
+The wheelbase length works out to 107.1 inches.
 The curb weight works out to 3,594 pounds, which is around 400 lbs lighter than the DBS.
 These dimensions lend themselves towards creating an aerodynamic car that sits low without being heavy.

 A choice of over 25 colors can be specified when ordering the 812 Superfast, although we imagine that many buyers would struggle to resist opting for one of the reds, Ferrari's signature shade.
 Rosso Corsa is a more traditional red, while Rosso Mugello is a moody, darker red.
 One special color, Rosso 70 Anni, was created to celebrate the brand's 70th anniversary in 2017.
 Not everyone is obsessed with red Ferraris, of course, so for them, there is Giallo Modena (yellow), Rosso Scuderia (orange), Nero (black), and metallics like Grigio Alloy, Grigio Titanio Metall, and Blu Tour De France.